robmiller/php-tomdoc/README.md

 ## Todos

-* Write output streams for HTML, plain-text
+* Write output stream for plain-text
+* Improve HTML rendering
+* Allow choice of output in command line mode
+* When outputting in HTML, allow choice of single file (default) or multiple files (one per source file).
+* Explore proper nesting of functions within classes -- reflection?
 * Test with regular global functions (not just class methods)